 Are contributions made to Group Health Foundation tax deductible?

 The 501(c)(3) arm of Group Health Foundation remains a separate organization as a subsidiary of the larger foundation.
 As a 501(c)(3) nonprofit organization, all donations to Group Health Foundation are tax deductible, as allowable by law.
-Group Health Foundation continues to accept donations from the community, and grants those funds to nonprofit organizations that are working to improve health outcomes in Washington State.
-If you’d like to contribute, click here.
+If you would like to make a contribution to Group Health Foundation, please contact us at (206) 788-8900 or firstname.lastname@example.org.
+(Group Health Foundation no longer accepts contributions on behalf of Kaiser Permanente Washington or Kaiser Permanente Washington Health Research Institute.)

 What if I have left a gift for Group Health in my will or directed my gift to a specific program?

 Thank you for remembering us.
 If you have made a planned gift to Group Health Foundation, you shouldn’t need to make any changes to your will.
 To be certain that your intention is clear, your will should state that you are giving to ‘Group Health Foundation’ and include our tax ID number: 91-1246278.

 Are there other organizations like Group Health Foundation?

 There are foundations across the country that have structures and aspirations that are similar to Group Health Foundation.
 Here are a few examples: